cssninjaStudio/vuero/documentation/elements/forms/select/select-loading-documentation.md

 ### Loading select

-huro selects can be shown in a loading state.
+vuero selects can be shown in a loading state.
 To apply that style, simply add the is-loading class to the select wrapping element.
 Please refer to the code example for more details about usage.